Cash incentive schemes

-Your council or housing association may offer a cash incentive scheme to help you buy a home on the open market.
+Your council or housing association may offer a grant or loan to help you buy a home on the open market in return for giving up your tenancy.

 Schemes have different names, such as:

-Some schemes offer the cash incentive payment as a loan which you must repay when you sell your home.
-It will be registered as a charge on the home you buy.
+If the cash incentive payment is a loan, you must repay it when you sell your home.
+It is registered as a charge on the home you buy.

 Who can apply?

-be unable to afford to buy without financial help from the scheme
+• cannot afford to buy without help from the scheme

-You won't qualify if you owe council tax or overpaid housing benefit or already own a property.
+You are unlikely to qualify if you owe council tax, rent or overpaid housing benefit.

-Your landlord may have a waiting list if grant money for the year has already been allocated.
+Your landlord may have a waiting list if grant money for the year has been given out.

 How to apply

-Schemes are more common in areas where there's high demand for council and housing association homes.
+Schemes are more common in areas where there is high demand for council and housing association homes.

 How payment is made

-Your landlord arranges for the money from a cash incentive scheme to be paid to your solicitor, not directly to you.
+Your landlord arranges for the money to be paid to your solicitor when you are buying a house.

 The money is paid by the date you complete the purchase of your new home.

-This means that you can't use the money as a deposit on your home.
+This means that you cannot use the money as a deposit on your home.

 Your landlord usually only pays the money if: